chrisogrady/chrisogrady/README.md

 # 👋 Hi, I'm Chris!

-I'm currently a [Senior Data Scientist](https://www.linkedin.com/in/christopher-ogrady/) at the [Cell and Gene Therapy Catapult](https://ct.catapult.org.uk/).
+I'm currently a [Senior Data Scientist](https://www.linkedin.com/in/christopher-ogrady/) working at the [Cell and Gene Therapy Catapult](https://ct.catapult.org.uk/).
+Previously, I finished a PhD in microbial genetics at the University of Warwick.
+I'm interested in utilizing machine learning in -omics data and multi-omics techniques.

 ## 📊 GitHub Stats